Alto

 3. Bitcoin Trusts and Other Managed Crypto Funds

 So, far we’ve talked about how centralized exchanges are arguably the most common entry point for crypto investors—though they can be a hassle from a tax standpoint.
 We also talked about how crypto IRAs offer considerable tax advantages.
 However, early withdrawals may come with tax penalties.
 So what if you want crypto in your portfolio but would rather rely on dedicated financial analysts to decide the allocation for you and tax experts to handle the nuances of crypto taxes?
 Enter crypto funds and trusts.
 Though not all of these investment vehicles are accessible to all investors due to income requirements or large investment minimums, crypto funds and trusts offer exposure to either individual crypto assets or small, curated portfolios of crypto without requiring you to manage a wallet or deal with exchanges.
 Others offer exposure to both crypto and other digital assets or tech-based stocks.
 Not only that, the managers of these investment accounts are typically quite savvy when it comes to minimizing tax implications.
-As mentioned previously, though, many but not all of these funds and trusts are exclusive to accredited investors
+As mentioned previously, though, many but not all of these funds and trusts are exclusive to accredited investors.

 Pros and Cons of Crypto Funds and Trusts